Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Existence and study of large mass minimizers

-where $c=c(n,\gamma,\lambda,I_G^{0})$, $r_1=r_1(n,\gamma,\lambda,I_G^{0})$, which is a consequence of the results in \autocite{Rig}: more precisely, a uniform version (in the sense that the density and radius constants depend only of the minimized functional, not on a specific minimizer $E$) of \autocite[Lemma 2.1.3]{Rig} is obtained in \autocite[Section 4.1]{Rig} (see in particular paragraph 4.1.3 therein), which readily implies \cref{regmin:eq1}.
-Eventually, if $\gamma<1$ and $\lambda>\lambda_e$, or if $G$ is not compactly supported, by \cref{prp:indecomp,prp:indecomp2}, $E$ has only one $\calM$-connected component, thus $E_0$ is connected. \end{proof}
+where $c=c(n,\gamma,\lambda,I_G^{0})$, $r_1=r_1(n,\gamma,\lambda,I_G^{0})$, which is a consequence of the results in \autocite{Rig}: more precisely, a uniform version (in the sense that the density and radius constants depend only on the minimized functional, not on a specific minimizer $E$) of \autocite[Lemma 2.1.3]{Rig} is obtained in \autocite[Section 4.1]{Rig} (see in particular paragraph 4.1.3 therein), which readily implies \cref{regmin:eq1}.